 There are several different types of dentures.
 Only your dental professional can tell you which is right for you.
-No matter what type of denture you get, remember that Super Poligrip® Denture Adhesives and Polident® Denture Cleansers can help you embrace life with dentures and Live Loud.
+No matter what type of denture you get, remember that Super Poligrip® Denture Adhesives and Polident® Denture Cleansers can help you embrace life with dentures.

 Full dentures, upper and lower dentures